sirisian/ecmascript-types/typeprogramming.md

 Where TypeScript makes homomorphism a special status a mapped type earns by iterating `keyof T` in the right syntactic form, here it is just the default behavior of copying a record: you cannot accidentally strip `readonly` from properties you never mentioned, because you would have to write the code that strips it.

-Eight more prelude functions were found rather than designed. [typechallenges.md](typechallenges.md) is now a corpus of 190 machine-checked builder programs, and counting its idioms — the method and full numbers are in [typehelpers-plan.md](typehelpers-plan.md) — showed the same few compositions written over and over.
+Eight more prelude functions were found rather than designed. [typechallenges.md](typechallenges.md) is a corpus of 190 machine-checked builder programs, and counting the idioms in its builders shows the same few compositions written over and over: they reach for a tuple's elements 66 times across 52 of those programs, write `literalValues(K)[0]` 21 times, and open-code the find-a-property-by-name loop 11 times.
 The strongest signal was internal: `elementTypes` below was being defined privately both by that corpus's preamble and by §4.5 of this document, and when a library and its users independently reinvent a function, the function is naming its own home.

 ```js
 // Builder — corpus-driven additions